Saint Augustine Florida

 Shuffling, footsteps and the jangling of chains are heard around and on the steps of the Jail.

-Neighbors of this jail have heard disembodied barks of dogs coming from the back of the jail, where the prison dogs were kept.
+Neighbors have heard disembodied barks of dogs coming from the back of the jail, where the prison dogs were once kept.

 The Old Jail Museum is a certified haunted building, and is listed in the “National Directory of Haunted Places”.